Passion Points: Style

 The latest newcomer to the ‘hood is the famed Bi-Rite grocery and ice creamery, right next to Nopa the restaurant.
 Also brand new is The Mill (736 Divisadero St.), specializing in coffee and delectable breads.
 The oyster and seafood spot Bar Crudo (655 Divisadero St.) has also moved here from downtown.
 Nopa’s sister restaurant Nopalito serves organic Mexican fare.

-Shopping is still oriented towards young, limited budgets, with hipster duds at Backspace (351 Divisadero), vintage items at The Other Shop (327 Divisadero St.) and a mix of knickknacks at The Prairie Collective (262 Divisadero St.).
+Shopping is still oriented towards young, limited budgets, with hipster duds at Backspace (351 Divisadero), vintage items at The Other Shop (327 Divisadero St.) and a mix of knickknacks at Magpie & Rye (262 Divisadero St.).

 Search By Keyword

 Beautiful and not overrun with tourists, this island off the...

 Give the Gift of Indagare The perfect present for travelers: a membership to Indagare.
 Buy now

 Indagare Insider Trips: Cuba, Myanmar and India: We’re planning trips throughout the year.
 Contact Indagare (212-988-2611) to be added to the wait list.

 - Community: Share advice with fellow members asking about your favorite travel discoveries.